dlstreamer/pipeline-server/client/README.md

 ```

 ### Running Pipelines
-vaclient can be used to send pipeline start requests using the `run` command.
+pipeline_client can be used to send pipeline start requests using the `run` command.
 With the `run` command you will need to enter two additional arguments the `pipeline` (in the form of pipeline_name/pipeline_version) you wish to use and the `uri` pointing to the media of your choice.
 ```
-./vaclient/vaclient.sh run object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true
+./client/pipeline_client.sh run object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true
 ```
-If the pipeline request is successful, an instance id is created and vaclient will print the instance.
+If the pipeline request is successful, an instance id is created and pipeline_client will print the instance.
 More on `instance_id` below.
-Once pre-roll is completed and pipeline begins running, the output file is processed by vaclient and inference information is printed to the screen in the following format: `label (confidence) [top left width height] {meta-data}` At the end of the pipeline run, the average fps is printed as well.
+Once pre-roll is completed and pipeline begins running, the output file is processed by pipeline_client and inference information is printed to the screen in the following format: `label (confidence) [top left width height] {meta-data}` At the end of the pipeline run, the average fps is printed as well.
 If you wish to stop the pipeline mid-run, `Ctrl+C` will signal the client to send a `stop` command to the service.
-Once the pipeline is stopped, vaclient will output the average fps.
+Once the pipeline is stopped, pipeline_client will output the average fps.
 More on `stop` below

 ```
 Pipeline instance = <uuid>